Figure 1: Map and elevation

 The following tests were conducted using a 3-watt red LED (peak

 wavelength of about 627 nM) with an acrylic Fresnel Lens.
-To be

-certain, some reduction of scintillation was observed simply because of
+certain, some reduction of scintillation was observed simply

-the larger aperture, but the bulk of the reduction was achieved through
+the larger aperture, but the bulk of the reduction was achieved

 the use of a noncoherent light source as indicated through